Content Moderation: Types, Tools & Best Practices

 1. Pre-Moderation

-This method puts all user submissions in a queue for moderation before posting content.
+This method holds content before it appears on the platform for human review.
 While effective, pre-moderation is a time and labor-intensive strategy.
-But, there are better choices for some app types, for example, online communities that prioritize barrier-free engagement.
-It is better suited for a platform with a vulnerable audience that needs high levels of protection, like those frequented by minors.
+It is best suited for platforms with vulnerable audiences that need high levels of protection, like those frequented by minors.

 2. Post-Moderation